himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 3. Select the PDF Viewer application from the list of installed programs.
 4. Click `Uninstall`.
 A confirmation prompt appears.
 5. If you want to continue with the uninstallation, then click `Yes` else click `No` to abort the uninstallation.
 6. Check for any residual files at the location where the application was installed.
-Delete the files manually, if any.
+Manually delete the residual files, if any.

  The PDF Viewer application is uninstalled successfully.